-As a colourless and odourless gas, carbon monoxide is difficult to detect, but there are several clear symptoms of carbon monoxide poisoning.
-The six main symptoms as identified by the Gas Safe Register are:.
+As a colourless and odourless gas, carbon monoxide is difficult to detect, but there are several clear symptoms that indicate carbon monoxide danger.
+The six main symptoms as identified by the Gas Safe Register are:

 If you start to notice these symptoms you should open doors and windows, turn off any gas appliances and leave your home.

-Every home should be fitted with a carbon monoxide alarm.
-Carbon monoxide detectors can save your life, as they will sound before any carbon monoxide in your home reaches a dangerous level.
+Every home should be fitted with at least one carbon monoxide alarm.
+Carbon monoxide detectors could save your life as they’re designed to sound an alarm before carbon monoxide levels in your home reach dangerous concentrations.

-If the alarm on your carbon monoxide detector sounds, you should turn off any gas appliances, leave your home immediately and contact an engineer.
+If the alarm on your carbon monoxide detector sounds, turn off any gas appliances, leave your home immediately and contact an engineer.

 A carbon monoxide monitor is cheap to buy and easy to install, and you may even be able to get a free carbon monoxide detector from your gas supplier.

-Looking just like a smoke alarm, these small devices cost between £15 and £35 from most reputable DIY stores.
+These small devices look similar to a smoke alarm, and cost between £15 and £35 from most reputable DIY stores.

 Make sure you get an audible alarm rather than those that give visible warnings, or 'black spot' alarms, as you are most at risk from carbon monoxide poisoning while you sleep.

 When you buy your alarm, make sure it has the British Standard EN50291 mark (also shown as BSEN 50291) and look for the British Standards Kitemark or the equivalent from other European standards associations.

-When you install your alarm, make sure you put it in a central location like the hallway, place it at head height, and make sure it is at least a metre from any appliances.
+When you install your alarm, make sure you put it in a central location like the hallway, place it at head height, and make sure it’s at least a metre from any appliances.